-- Easy option to bundle and sell courses
+- An easy option to bundle and sell courses

-- Option to add taxes to course purchase price
+- An option to add taxes to course purchase price

-- Simple way to offer discounts and sales
+- A simple way to offer discounts and sales

-- Option for owners to track course purchases
+- An option for owners to track course purchases

-- Easy option for students to track previous purchases
+- An easy option for students to track previous purchases